felizkk/ansible-vmware/README.md

 - vcenter_vars : required vcenter credentials.
 On Ansible Tower, you should be using survey

 Suggested Ansible Tower Workflow with Survey:
 - Ping     : dynamic inventory sync --> ping
 - Deploy   : dynamic inventory sync --> subscribe_one --> deploy_one
-- Delete: unsubscribe --> delete
+- Delete   : unsubscribe --> delete